OllieBuilds/django-trailtracker/README.md

 ## User Stories
-AU I want to upload exported trail data
+*   AU I want to upload exported trail data
-AU I want that to be easy
+*   AU I want that to be easy
-AU I want to be able to easily manipulate data
+*   AU I want to be able to easily manipulate data
-    0> Lcean UX
+  **  clean UX
-AU I want to store euipment data
+*   AU I want to store euipment data
-AU I want my data to be secure
+*   AU I want my data to be secure

 ## Tech
-D3
+*   D3
-Mongo?
+*   Mongo?